1. ABOUT THIS PRIVACY NOTICE

 - when you give it to us indirectly

 - when you give it to us via social media/social networking sites

 - when you use our websites, apps or web forms, through cookies

-You may give us personal information directly when you donate, sign up for one of our events, apply for employment or volunteer opportunities, communicate with us, sign up for email newsletters and leave a comment/message on our social media accounts etc. You may also share your personal information on emergency for REACH platform.
-Typically, we collect your Personal Data in the following ways.
+You may give us personal information directly when you donate, sign up for one of our events, apply for employment or volunteer opportunities, communicate with us, sign up for email newsletters and leave a comment/message on our social media accounts etc. Typically, we collect your Personal Data in the following ways.
 Please note that the ways below are indicative only and non- exhaustive:

 - when you contact MSFHK through our website, telephone call or in person;

 - when you email us your comments, feedback, opinion or suggestions;

 - when you update your information by post, fax, email, phone or through our website;